Adamocho/OverTheWire-Wargames/Bandit/Walkthrough.md

 ### Level 24 => 25

-> A daemon is listening on port 30002 and will give you the password for bandit25 if given the password for bandit24 and a secret numeric 4-digit pincode.
-There is no way to retrieve the pincode except by going through all of the 10000 combinations, called brute-forcing.
+> A daemon is listening on port 30002 and will give you the password for bandit25 if given the password for bandit24 and a secret numeric 4-digit pin code.
+There is no way to retrieve the pin code except by going through all of the 10000 combinations, called brute-forcing.

 Well, preforming a *brace expansion* will definitely help.